PX4/PX4-user_guide/en/sim_sih/index.md

 ### Compatibility

-- SIH is compatible with all Pixhawk-series boards except those based on FMUv2.
+- SIH is compatible with all PX4 supported boards except those based on FMUv2.
 - SIH for quadrotor is supported from PX4 v1.9.
 - SIH for fixed-wing (airplane) and VTOL tailsitter are supported from PX4 v1.13.
 - SIH as SITL (without hardware) from PX4 v1.14.